benjamayden/dictate/ITERATION_2_COMPLETE.md

 - Voice search records audio query and transcribes it
 - Beautiful formatted search results with similarity scores
 - Automatic file export for easy reference
+- Unified 'embed' command for semantic search (no spelling confusion)
+- Shortcuts/aliases configurable and listed in help

 ### Configuration Enhancements